Everything a Sales Leader Needs to Know About Value-Based Selling

 What Is Value-Based Selling?

 Value-based selling improves close rates, decreases sales cycles, and reduces price pressure.
-Customers who understand the value of your solution are less likely to push back on the cost, and more likely to invest sooner and at a higher level.
+Customers who understand the value of your solution are less likely to object to the price.
+They are also more likely to make an investment sooner and with a larger amount of money.

-Here are 7 tips to help your sales reps develop their value-based selling skills.
+Here are 7 tips to help your salespeople develop their value-based selling skills.

-In order to provide value to prospects, your salespeople must be experts not only in your products and industry, but the industry and specific challenges of your prospective customers as well.
+To provide real value to prospects, your sales team must be experts in your products, your industry, and the specific challenges of your prospective customers.

-Teach salespeople to do the appropriate amount of investigating before every communication touch-point they have with prospects.
-Their pre-call planning process should be thorough and something that never gets skipped.
+Teach your sellers how to do the appropriate amount of investigating before every communication touchpoint they have with prospects.
+They should thoroughly plan their pre-call process to ensure that they don’t skip important details.

-You should also hold your reps accountable to stay up to date on the latest industry news and research.
+You must hold your sellers accountable to staying up to date on the latest industry trends and research.

-Teach your reps to ask probing questions to uncover buyer needs and then to listen actively to the response.
+Teach your sales team to ask probing questions to uncover buyer needs and then to listen actively to the response.

 Pain is a prime motivator to action.
 Unless a buyer recognizes pain, they likely won’t see value in changing the status quo.